Sentry SDK compatible | Self-hosted error tracking

 Yes.
 Many teams use Telebugs for staging, development, or as an unlimited backup, while keeping Sentry for production or specific projects.
 Or run Telebugs everywhere and turn off the Sentry SaaS ingestion.

+If you're comparing Telebugs with hosted Sentry, start with the Sentry alternative page.
 If you're evaluating self-hosted Sentry itself and running into the complexity, hardware, and maintenance issues, we wrote a full comparison here: Self-hosted Sentry too complex?

 What about importing historical data from Sentry?